MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 ## Typescript compilation (for reference only):
 - Even though this module works as both a typescript and javascript module, it never compiles to typescript in the compilation directory.
-- When publishing a module (which we do not do for this course), it might be recommended to only include only the compilation directory in order to save space and have a more proffesional look.
+- When publishing a module (which we do not do for this course), it might be recommended to only include only the compilation directory in order to save space and have a more professional look.
 To do so:

 Compile typescript declarations to the compilation directory by uncommenting "declaration": true in the tsconfig.json.
 - This will cause compilation to create .d.ts files corresponding to each .js file in the compilation directory, thus making the javascript files available to typescript.